FedericoTs/IBM-Capstone---London-Real-Estate---Rent-Analysis/README.md

 Our goal with this Notebook is to have a systematic way to analyze the offers posted by RightMove.co.uk to produce a map of the best opportunities in the city.
 If you are looking for a new flat and you like your actual neighbour, we can provide you with a list of all the opportunity on the market.

-For this project, I'm going to create a simple software that scrape the website RightMove to collect an updated list of flat for rent, analyze each offer using Foursquare and cluster them to divide the housing market in 20 groups with similar neighbours.
+For this project, I'm going to create simple software that scrapes the website RightMove to collect an updated list of flat for rent, analyze each offer using Foursquare and cluster them to divide the housing market into 20 groups with similar neighbours.

 ## Methodology
 For this particular analysis, we are going to collect updated data from RightMove.co.uk.

-To do so, I decided to spend time developing a web scraping application using Beautiful Soup 4, but then I discovered a repository on GitHub offered by toby-p and available on his profile, that's provide a easy way to scrape RightMove!
+To do so, I decided to spend time developing a web scraping application using Beautiful Soup 4, but then I discovered a repository on GitHub offered by toby-p and available on his profile, that provides an easy way to scrape Rightmove!

 This script collect the following data: